The University of Toledo Interprofessional Immersive Simulation Center (IISC)

 The IISC incorporated a former exterior wall of an existing facility into the main lobby, required the partial renovation of an existing building and adds an entirely new structure into its realm.
 Designed to exceed standard requirements, the Center is ventilated by an indoor variable volume air handling unit and a constant volume air handling unit which are connected to the college campus’ heating and cooling plants.

 The supply air to the building is provided by a custom indoor air handling unit.
-The unit consists of a supply fan wall configuration, return fan wall, hot water heating coil, chilled water cooling coil (capable of low temperature supply air), high efficiency filters, sound attenuator, steam humidifier, outside air, return air, and exhaust air dampers.
+The unit consists of a supply fan wall configuration, return fan wall, hot water heating coil, chilled water cooling coil (capable of low temperature supply air), high efficiency filters, sound attenuator, steam humidifier (that works akin to an Electronic Cigar Humidifier), outside air, return air, and exhaust air dampers.
 The unit operates continuously and the outside airflow quantity is monitored by an air flow measuring device.
 The supply air is distributed to the space via constant volume reheat boxes and variable air volume reheat boxes.

 The hot water heating system consists of variable speed building distribution pumps and a hot water to steam heat exchanger.
 The steam is generated from the existing campus steam plant.